wallyschag/http-server/README.md

 Welcome to my HTTP Server project!
 This project implements a basic HTTP server written in C that can receive HTTP requests from clients, parse them, generate a response, and send it back to the client.
 The server supports handling static file responses and dynamically parses incoming requests.

+## WARNING
+This project is not yet intended to be run on the open internet.
+Please keep all testing and usage to https://localhost:8080.
+This project contains many unresolved security vulnerabilities.
+Do not use this server application on the internet.\

+**YOU HAVE BEEN WARNED**

 ## Table of Contents

 - [Introduction](#introduction)